-As a member of Shrewsbury AC there are many opportunities to compete in Fell races.
+Shrewsbury AC members compete in Fell races locally and further afield.
 If you are a member of another club it may be possible to compete for Shrewsbury AC.
 Use the enquiry form to get more information.

-Shropshire is fortunate to have some good local hills to train and race on as well as being close enough to Wales for day visits.
+Shropshire has some good hills to train and race on and is close enough to Wales for day visits.
 Many of the Senior non-track athletes combine fell running with cross country and road racing.

-Fell running can be a dangerous sport.
-There are mandatory kit and equipment requirements.
+Fell running has mandatory kit and equipment requirements.
 Race organisers will carry out kit checks.
 Competitors without the necessary equipment will not be allowed to compete.
-To make sure you don’t have a wasted journey check out the requirements here – Safety Rules and Equipment from 2014.
+The rules about the use of GPS devices during races have been changed for races as from 2021.
+To make sure you know what you need to carry and what you need to navigate check out the rules and requirements here

 Race organisers will stipulate age limits for their race.
-To avoid a wasted journey – check the minimum age before you travel
+Check the minimum age before you travel

 Shropshire has both a Summer and Winter Fell Race series.